omkar-thite/nn_from_scratch_functions/README.md

 # nn_from_scratch
-Neural network implementation from scratch using python functions
+Neural network implementation from scratch using python functions.

-- Code is taken from deeplearning specialization on [Coursera](https://www.coursera.org/specializations/deep-learning) from deeplearning.ai.
+- Most of the code is inspired by deeplearning specialization on [Coursera](https://www.coursera.org/specializations/deep-learning) from deeplearning.ai.
-- Some modifications have been done for generalization.
+- Some modifications are made for generalization and vectorization.
-- Work is under development.
-Soon I'll update code with running application.
+- NN is implemented in form of functions only, in procedural approach.
+- Classification application is implemented in separate notebook which utilizes this implementation.
+  - Dataset is synthesized using sklearn library.
+  - Classification is only for demonstration purpose.

+Any comments, suggestions or imprpovements are always welcome.
+Thank you for visiting.